tomasj12/FootballPerformanceAnalysis/Batch_task/README.md

 1. Run the solution with help of `jupyter` notebooks
 2. Run the solution with help of `shell`.

-If one wants to understand the whole process, I strongly recommend to first look on the `jupyter` notebooks, where is described in each cell the whole process.
-The `shell` solution is just copy paste solution from the `jupyter` jupyter notebooks.
+If one wants to understand the whole process, I strongly recommend to first look on the `jupyter` notebooks, where is described the whole process.
+The `shell` solution is just copy paste solution from the `jupyter` jupyter notebooks (without any particular comments).

 At last, there is `utils.py`, which includes all necessary helper functions: